 It is not advisable to perform a Resistance test on pairs that have not been checked for VDC because the TALAN applies DC Voltage to perform the Resistance test.
-Therefore, when you select a Resistance test combination that has a pair that is not going to get tested due to the current TEST TYPE selected for VDC TEST TYPE, the TALAN will automatically change the VDC TEST TYPE to the same TEST TYPE as you selected for the Resistance TEST TYPE.
-A warning message will be shown reminding you that this change automatically occurred to the VDC TEST TYPE.
+Therefore, when a Resistance test combination has a pair that is not going to get tested due to the current TEST TYPE selected for VDC TEST TYPE, the TALAN will automatically change the VDC TEST TYPE to the same TEST TYPE as was selected for the Resistance TEST TYPE.
+A warning message will be shown to remind that this change automatically occurred to the VDC TEST TYPE.

-For example, assume you do the following:
+For example, assume the following is done: